jeffijoe/messageformat.net/README.md

 If you have issues with the library, and the exception makes no sense, please open an issue and include your message, as well as the data you used.

-# Todo

-* Built-in locales (currently only `en` is added per default).

-Don't expect this in the near future - you're welcome to submit a PR. :)

 # Author